Kerushani/sky-line/README.md

 # SkyLine

-This project is a full-stack, type-safe application for airlines.
+This project is a full-stack application for airlines.

 Still in progress